 Let's discuss some basics.
 Any infectious disease has what's called its Effective Reproduction Number, R. This is the average number of people that will catch the disease from one person who's already infected.
 This number is a major (but not the only) factor in determining how widely a disease will spread.
 If on average each person infects more than one other person (R > 1), then the number of cases will increase exponentially.
 If R = 1, the number of cases will remain constant.
 (Assuming people recover eventually.
 If there's no recovery and people remain infected forever like with AIDS, then instead the total number of cases grows linearly.)
 If R < 1, the disease will eventually die out.

-The R of a disease has two main contributers.
+The R of a disease has two main contributors.
 First off, there are the details of the pathogen itself.
 How it spreads, how long it can remain viable outside of the body, etc. (This is known as its Basic Reproduction Number, or R0.)
-However how people react to the disease also affects its R. Things like a vaccine, quarentine measures, good hygene, etc can all reduce the R of a disease by making it harder to spread.
+However how people react to the disease also affects its R. Things like a vaccine, quarantine measures, good hygiene, etc can all reduce the R of a disease by making it harder to spread.
 When these measures reduce the R to below 1, that's when the disease starts dying off.

 Now let's address these misleading statistics.